Quantego

 Acknowledgments

 The interactive 3D viewers are built with three.js (LDrawLoader and OrbitControls) and use the LDraw™ Parts Library (parts geometry is licensed CC BY).
 Augmented-reality viewing is powered by <model-viewer>.
+The quantum circuit simulator is a self-contained statevector simulation that runs entirely in your browser.
 The models were designed in BrickLink Studio.